-- The AGCO will endeavour to make meetings, including arbitrations, which are held either publicly or by invitation accessible to people with disabilities.
+- The AGCO will make meetings, including arbitrations, which are held either publicly or by invitation accessible to people with disabilities.
 Accommodations will be provided upon request that take into account a person’s disability.

-- If meetings with customers are held in locations or premises not owned or operated by the AGCO, the AGCO will endeavour to hold these meetings at locations or premises that support the AGCO’s accessible customer service policies, especially in regards to the use of service animals, support persons and assistive devices.
+- If meetings with customers are held in locations or premises not owned or operated by the AGCO, the AGCO will hold these meetings at locations or premises that support the AGCO’s accessible customer service policies, especially in regards to the use of service animals, support persons and assistive devices.

 7.5 Assistive Devices

 - Persons with disabilities may use assistive devices as required in accessing goods, services or facilities provided by the AGCO, unless otherwise prohibited by law.